douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * suno - sun
 * super - over; above
 * supera - superior
+* superdozo - overdose
+* superforti - to overpower
-* superi - to overcome; to surpass, to exceed
+* superi - to overcome; to surpass; to exceed
+* superi nombre - outnumber
+* superlabori - to overwork
 * supermeti - to superimpose
+* superpezi - to outweigh
+* superplenigi - to overcrowd
 * superpotenco - superpower
 * superpremi - to suppress
+* superpretigi - to overprice
+* superregi - to prevail
 * superrigardo - overview
+* superŝarĝi - to overload
 * supo - soup
 * supozeble - presumably
-* supozi - to suppose; to assume
+* supozi - to suppose; to assume; to presume
 * supozo - assumption
 * supra - upper; above
 * supre - above; up
 * suprema - supreme
+* supreniranto - riser
 * supreniri - to go up; to ascend
 * supro - top; summit
 * sur - on
 * surbaza - based on
 * surbaze - based on
+* surdigi - to muffle
 * surfaco - surface
-* surmeti - to put on; don, to put on
+* surmeti - to put on; to don; to put on
+* surteriĝo - landing
 * suspendo - suspension
+* suspiro - sigh
 * susurema - rustling; whispering
 * sveni - to faint
 * svingiĝi - to swing